Agriad/agriad.github.io/README.md

 # Justin-Arieltan
 Website for my portfolio.

-Formatter with Prettier with tab as 4 spaces
+Formatted with Prettier with tab as 4 spaces